Karl Gützlaff: China missionary (and opium)

-In the 1830s, Gützlaff was persuaded by William Jardine of Jardine, Matheson & Co. to interpret for their ships' captains during coastal smuggling of opium, with the assurance that this would allow him to gather more converts.
-He was interpreter to the British Plenipotentiary in negotiations during the First Opium War of 1839–42, then magistrate at Ningpo and Chusan.
+He was interpreter to the British Plenipotentiary in negotiations during the First Opium War of 1839–42, then magistrate at Ningbo and Zhoushan.
 He was appointed the first assistant Chinese Secretary of the new colony of Hong Kong in 1842 and was promoted to Chinese Secretary in August of the following year.
 In response to the Chinese government's unwillingness to allow foreigners into the interior, he founded a school for "native missionaries" in 1844 and trained nearly fifty Chinese during its first four years.

 It was observed by a visitor to Hong Kong in 1848 that Gützlaff had turned his back on being a missionary and become a corpulent figure enjoying a large civil service salary.

-Gützlaff's second wife, Mary, died in 1849 in Singapore, and was buried there.

 Unfortunately, Gützlaff's ideas outran his administrative ability.
 He wound up being victimized by his own native missionaries.
 They reported back to him glowing accounts of conversions and New Testaments sold.
 While some of Gützlaff's native missionaries were genuine converts, others were opium addicts who never traveled to the places they claimed.
 Eager for easy money, they simply made up conversion reports and took the New Testaments which Gützlaff provided and sold them back to the printer who resold them to Gützlaff.
 The scandal erupted while Gützlaff was in Europe on a fundraising tour.
-Gützlaff married a third time, to Dorothy Gabriel, while in England in 1850.

-Shattered by the exposure of the fraud, Gützlaff died in Hong Kong in 1851, leaving a £30,000 fortune.
+Shattered by the exposure of the fraud, Gützlaff died in Hong Kong in 1851, leaving a £30,000 fortune, equivalent to over 5 million pounds in 2024.
 He was buried in Hong Kong Cemetery.